jayesh1017/kamailio-edge/README.md

 a simple edge proxy config using kamailio

 This is a simple starting point for edge proxy config that can be used to send REGISTER and INVITE to a centralized proxy handling these requests.
+Edit the vars.cfg according to your system's IP Addresses.